-The results of the public and stakeholder engagement and regional GHG analysis indicate that reducing GHG emissions in the energy sector could be achieved by developing and implementing a regional renewable energy innovation program through the following measures:
+The results of the public and stakeholder engagement and regional GHG analysis indicate that reducing GHG emissions in the energy sector could be achieved by the following measure:

+Developing and implementing a regional renewable energy innovation program by:

 - 1. Installing renewable energy and energy storage systems on municipal/government facilities. - 2.
 Developing distributed and community-scale renewable energy generation and storage, including in LIDACs and rural communities. - 3.
-Developing and implementing programs that support smartgrid and/or behind-the-meter technologies.
+Developing and implementing programs that support smartgrid and/or behind-the-meter technologies. - Table 4.

-Table 4.
 Projected Percent Reduction of Carbon Dioxide Gases from Baseline Year